 Cognitive Behavioral Therapy is an umbrella term for evidence based treatment that envolves helping patient/clients change their thoughts.
 Many types of models fall under the CBT category such as: Cognitive Therapy, Rational Emotive Therapy, Dialectic Behavioral Therapy, Interpersonal Cognitive Behavioral Therapy, Trauma Focused CBT.
 The CBT model that is used at New England Center for Cognitive Behavioral Therapy is called Interpersonal Cognitive Behavioral Therapy, considred the "new school of thought" in CBT due to it's structured nature and the usage of a step by step manual.

 As mentioned above, we use the Interpersonal Cognitive Behavioral Treatment system as our Center's practice model.
 I-CBT focuses on emotion and emotional intelligence and goes deeper than traditional CBT.
 Treatment for many lasts about 24 - 28 week.
 Please use this as an estimate, because treatment is focused on the individual and the individual's ability to start incorporating the skills into their lives.
-Treatment is so stringent that it is only psychoeducational (although it is organized and moves step by step).
+Treatment combines talk therapy and psycho-education in a step by step manner.
 There is simply no way of telling just how long each person will take.
 However, less than 1% of the patients stay for longer than one year.
 It's all based on how you work the program!

 We do treat children up through adolescents.
-However, very young children, we will work primarily with parents to teach them interventions and tools to use within the household.
+However, with young children, we will work primarily with parents to teach them interventions and tools to use within the household.
 Depending on age and issue, we craft the treatment plan that will have the most optimal outcomes for children and their families.

 You might have heard that our treatment involves three tiers: individual, groups, and Parent Empowerment Training.
-Parents are taught the same skills as their children in addition to the behavioral reinforcement skills.
+Parents are taught the same skills as their children in addition to behavioral skills.
 The program requires commitment, but you will quickly see, especially if you have been to other places, why the program has had the success that it has.